anvpham/My-life-as-a-programmer/README.md

 ### Comments

+> Backend As A Service (BaaS) like Firebase, AWS Amplify are trending right now.
+Will it replace back-end engineers?

 > I'm a programmer and I want to quit programming, what should I do?

 > I'm losing motivation in a project I am a part of, and it is becoming more difficult to continue working on this project, and I feel like I'm not contributing to the highest extent that I can.
 Does this make me a bad developer?